 Total: £92, then a future running cost of £32 ish a year

-As of August 2021, the running costs are quite a bit higher than this due to the increased traffic resulting from the Coronavirus Tracker Pages.
+Since the start of 2020, the running costs are quite a bit higher than this due to the increased traffic resulting from the Coronavirus Tracker Pages.
 But the above costs are what it would cost to run the travel blog on its own.

 I didn’t really make this blog to make money, it is more of a hobby.
 But if I can get to the point where I earn enough to cover the running costs (£30 a year), that would be fab!